9001/copyparty/README.md

 see the beautiful mess of a dictionary in [mtag.py](https://github.com/9001/copyparty/blob/master/copyparty/mtag.py) for the default mappings (should cover mp3,opus,flac,m4a,wav,aif,)

-`--no-mutagen` disables mutagen and uses ffprobe instead, which...
+`--no-mutagen` disables Mutagen and uses FFprobe instead, which...
-* is about 20x slower than mutagen
+* is about 20x slower than Mutagen
-* catches a few tags that mutagen doesn't
+* catches a few tags that Mutagen doesn't
   * melodic key, video resolution, framerate, pixfmt
 * avoids pulling any GPL code into copyparty
-* more importantly runs ffprobe on incoming files which is bad if your ffmpeg has a cve
+* more importantly runs FFprobe on incoming files which is bad if your FFmpeg has a cve

 ## file parser plugins